 Kamalashila has been active for forty years, teaching meditation, establishing communities, writing and leading Dharma study.
-In 1976 he founded the West London Buddhist Centre near Earls Court, as seen in an early class above with Sangharakshita as a guest.
+In 1976 he founded the West London Buddhist Centre near Earls Court.
 He moved to Wales in 1979 and became a founder of Vajraloka Meditation Centre and later Vajrakuta, Triratna’s first residential Dharma study centre.
 He also has longstanding connections with Buddhafield, a land based collective running retreats and festivals.

 In the year before his ordination Kamalashila undertook a vow of chastity which persisted very happily over 25 years (with a break around 1993).
 He formally became an Anagarika or ‘homeless one’ in 1985.

 In 1985 and 1987 at Bhaja retreat centre in India, in the presence of at least 500 people, Kamalashila performed the first public ordinations in the Triratna Community not conferred directly by Sangharakshita, on his behalf.

 In 1994 Kamalashila and a dozen other Order members were requested by Sangharakshita, as his most trusted disciples, to take increased responsibility for the Triratna Community.
 He went to live with Sangharakshita at Madhyamaloka in Birmingham, joining the newly formed Preceptors College.
 During his time at Madhyamaloka Kamalashila worked spreading the Dharma in numerous ways, making many teaching trips abroad as well as teaching locally at the Birmingham Buddhist Centre.